Indexes9 min read

-The visibility map is the hidden feature
+The visibility map is the part nobody mentions

 EXPLAIN (ANALYZE, BUFFERS)